Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

 Moreover, bounds in the norms associated with \eqref{e.class-Gl} are uniform in $m\geq m_*$.

 In the following, we will state such bounds on vector fields in terms of the three-parameter family of norms

 for $1 \leq S \leq K \leq N$.
-The parameter $S$ plays the role of a ``loss of derivatives'' index as it forces the image of the map be estimated at least $S$ rungs down the scale.
-We can than prove a simple result on the regularity of the expansion coefficients of the modified vector field.
+The parameter $S$ plays the role of a loss of smoothness index as it forces the image of the map be estimated at least $S$ rungs down the scale.
+We can then prove a simple result on the regularity of the expansion coefficients of the modified vector field.